KATHERINE D. ELLIOTT STUDIO ARTS CENTER

 Houghton House

-The expansive facilities include two architectural design studios; a computer lab outfitted with graphic and digital drafting software, a large scale plotter, scanners and color printers; a library for sustainable materials samples, design and urban planning periodicals, and reference books; a ‘working gallery’ for the display of current student work; and a critique room for student presentations, space and equipment for professional studio photography sessions, and special events such as film screenings and meetings of the architecture student society (American Institute of Architecture Students).
+The third floor hosts the Architectural Studies program, renovated in 2009 by a generous gift from Ridgway H. White ’02.
+The space houses three architectural design studios; a digital fabrication lab containing our laser cutter, 3d printers, large scale plotter and scanner, and color printer; a computer nook outfitted with graphic and design software, scanners, and light tables; a library for sustainable materials samples, design and urban planning periodicals, and reference books; ‘working galleries’ for the display of current student work; and a critique room for student presentations, space and equipment for professional studio photography sessions, and special events.

 GOLDSTEIN FAMILY CARRIAGE HOUSE